adakpro/agent-java-junit5/README.md

 This manual will walk you through the steps for integration of Report Portal with JUnit5 based project

-First, make sure you have installed Report Portal, the installation steps could be found [here](http://reportportal.io/docs/Installation-steps)

 We’ll assume that Report Portal is installed and running on <http://localhost:8080>

 ## Step 1 - Create new project (Maven)